-If you’ve been looking to get into a Tesla Roadster for cheap, well, you can’t.
+If you’ve been searching for a cheap electric car for sale, the Tesla Roadster isn’t a model to consider.
 The Tesla Roadster has lost value from new, of course, but not as much value as you might expect, given it’s the first effort from a startup company — and given it’s based on an existing vehicle.
 Instead, this is the cheapest Tesla Roadster on Autotrader: It’s a 2008 model that’s listed for $50,350.

 This Roadster is offered by Shift, which is a firm that operates differently from a traditional dealership in that they say they’ll “deliver test drives right to your door.”
 This Roadster is available in the San Francisco Bay Area, perhaps unsurprisingly, and the ad says it’s covered around 43,000 miles from new.
 It’s finished in a light blue with a gray interior, and it appears to be in nice condition.